-A. The department shall expand the value-added model, as new state assessments become available.

-B. For teachers and administrators, progress towards predetermined student learning targets, as measured by stateapproved common assessments, where available, shall inform the student growth component of the evaluation.
-Student learning targets shall include goals which express an expectation of growth in student achievement over a given period of time, as well as common measures for assessing attainment of those goals, such as an identified assessment and/or a body of evidence.
+- A. The department shall expand the value-added model, as new state assessments become available. - B. For teachers and administrators, progress towards predetermined student learning targets, as measured by state-approved common assessments, where available, shall inform the student growth component of the evaluation.
+Student learning targets shall include goals which express an expectation of growth in student achievement over a given period of time, as well as common measures for assessing attainment of those goals, such as an identified assessment and/or a body of evidence. - C. Evaluators shall meet with each evaluatee for the purpose of discussing the student learning targets of each student.
+Student learning targets not discussed in a meeting between a person and the evaluator shall not be used in the evaluation of the person. - D. Teachers.

-C. Teachers.
 A minimum of two student-learning targets shall be identified for each teacher.
-The department shall provide an evaluative tool for evaluators to use in assessing the quality and attainment of student learning targets.

-1. State-approved common assessments shall be used as part of the body of evidence measuring students' attainment of learning targets, where available.

-2. Where no state-approved common assessments are available, evaluatees and evaluators shall decide upon the appropriate assessment or assessments to measure students' attainment of learning targets.

-3. LEAs may define consistent student learning targets across schools and classrooms for teachers with similar assignments, provided that they allow for ample flexibility to address the specific needs of students in each classroom.

-D. Principals and Administrators.
-A minimum of two student learning targets shall be identified for each administrator.

-1. For principals, the LDE shall provide recommended targets to use in assessing the quality and attainment of both student learning targets, which will be based upon a review of "similar" schools.
-The LDE will annually publish the methodology for defining "similar" schools.

-2. For principals, at least one learning target shall be based on overall school performance improvement in the current school year, as measured by the school performance score.
+The department shall provide an evaluative tool for evaluators to use in assessing the quality and attainment of student learning targets. - 1.
+State-approved common assessments shall be used as part of the body of evidence measuring students' attainment of learning targets, where available. - 2.
+Where no state-approved common assessments are available, evaluatees and evaluators shall decide upon the appropriate assessment or assessments to measure students' attainment of learning targets. - 3.
+LEAs may define consistent student learning targets across schools and classrooms for teachers with similar assignments, provided that they allow for ample flexibility to address the specific needs of students in each classroom. - 4.
+Principals at schools with special populations (e.g. alternative schools) or those that do not have grades with standardized testing and available value-added data (e.g., K-2 schools) may define learning targets based on LDE guidance. - E. Principals and Administrators.
+A minimum of two student learning targets shall be identified for each administrator. - 1.
+For principals, the LDE shall provide recommended targets to use in assessing the quality and attainment of both student learning targets, which will be based upon a review of "similar" schools.
+The LDE will annually publish the methodology for defining "similar" schools. - 2.
+For principals, at least one learning target shall be based on overall school performance improvement in the current school year, as measured by the school performance score.

-a. for the 2020-2021 academic year only, overall school performance improvement may be measured by the school performance score or by formative assessment data.

-3. For principals, at least one learning target shall be based on growth in a component (e.g., ELA or math improvement) of school performance score.

-a. for the 2020-2021 academic year only, overall school performance improvement may be measured by the school performance score or by formative assessment data.

-4. Principals at schools with special populations (e.g. alternative schools) or those that do not have grades with standardized testing and available value-added data (e.g., K-

-2 schools) may define learning targets based on LDE guidance.

-E. The department shall provide annual updates to LEAs relating to:

-1. the expansion of state-standardized testing and the availability of value-added data, as applicable;

-2. the expansion of state-approved common assessments to be used to build to bodies of evidence for student learning where the value-added model is not available; and

-3. the revision of state-approved tools to be used in evaluating student learning targets.
+- a. for the 2020-2021 academic year only, overall school performance improvement may be measured by the school performance score or by formative assessment data. - 3.
+For principals, at least one learning target shall be based on growth in a component (e.g., ELA or math improvement) of school performance score. - a. for the 2020-2021 academic year only, overall school performance improvement may be measured by the school performance score or by formative assessment data. - 4.
+Principals at schools with special populations (e.g. alternative schools) or those that do not have grades with standardized testing and available value-added data (e.g., K-2 schools) may define learning targets based on LDE guidance. - F. The department shall provide annual updates to LEAs relating to: - 1. the expansion of state-standardized testing and the availability of value-added data, as applicable; - 2. the expansion of state-approved common assessments to be used to build to bodies of evidence for student learning where the value-added model is not available; and - 3. the revision of state-approved tools to be used in evaluating student learning targets.